danielabar/meblog/src/markdown/dependabot-secrets.md

 Braintree::ConfigurationError: Braintree::Configuration.merchant_id needs to be set
 ```

-Indeed, this project does use Braintree to process payments, with a "sandbox" environment being used for tests.
+Indeed, this project does use Braintree to process payments, with a [sandbox](https://developer.paypal.com/braintree/articles/get-started/try-it-out#sandbox-vs.-production) environment being used for tests.
 An initializer is used to configure Braintree, and the values are populated from environment variables.
 Even in test mode, it's good practice to avoid hard-coding 3rd party configuration.
-Note this is a Rails project.
+Note this is a Rails project:

 ```ruby
 # config/initializers/braintree.rb